- Learn about the basic properties of light

 Since the colors that compose sunlight or white light have different wavelengths, the speed at which they travel through a medium such as glass differs; red light, which has the longest wavelength, travels faster through glass than blue light, which has a shorter wavelength.

-Something Cool!
-Using only primary colors (flourescent markers work best for this), color the blank t-shirt below how you want your shirt to look.
+Using only primary colors (fluorescent markers work best for this), color the blank t-shirt below how you want your shirt to look.
 How will the colors mix on the shirt?
 (Download the PDF for a printable version)

 You can get any color you want by mixing and changing the amounts of each primary color you mix together.
 To make secondary colors on your project you can mix up the dyes in the bottle or just apply the two primary color dyes on the same spot.

-Did you know? only use two primary colors at a time because: YELLOW + FUSCHIA + TURQUOISE = BROWN
+Did you know? only use two primary colors at a time because: YELLOW + FUCHSIA + TURQUOISE = BROWN